 International cooperation - Global Response Network

-NOFO is a member of the Global Response Network (GRN), a global forum for sharing information and experiences related to operational oil spill preparedness.
-GRN itself is not a response organization for oil spill incidents.
+NOFO is a member of the Global Response Network, GRN.
+This is a global forum for sharing information and experience in operational oil spill preparedness.
+GRN is not in itself a responder in connection with oil spill response.

-NOFO participates with a representative on the Executive Committee, as well as with relevant personnel in the various operational teams.
+NOFO participates with a representative in the executive committee and with relevant personnel in the individual operational teams.

-For the period 2017 to 2021, NOFO’s CEO, Leif J. Kvamme, also serves as Chairman of the network.
+For the period 2017 to 2021, NOFO’s CEO Leif J. Kvamme is also chairman of the network.

 Inter-municipal committees against acute pollution (IUA)